micromark/mdx-state-machine/readme.md

 ### 7.3 Deviations from JSX

-MDX removes certain constructs from JSX, because JSX is typically mixed with JavaScript, but MDX is usable without it.
+MDX removes certain constructs from JSX, because JSX is typically mixed with JavaScript whereas MDX is usable without it.

 #### 7.3.1 Comments